Recent Blogs

 Emotion preservation: Advanced systems will maintain the emotional tone of original content better than they do now.

-Q: Will AI translation destroy my voice actor's job?
+Will AI translation replace voice actors?

-Q: What languages can AI translate to?
+What languages can AI translate to?

-A: Major platforms support 30-130+ languages depending on the tool.
+Major platforms support 30-130+ languages depending on the tool.
 Common languages like Spanish, French, German, Chinese, Japanese, and Arabic have the best quality.
 Niche languages have lower quality but still functional.
 DeepReel supports 30+ languages with professional-grade quality.

-Q: How long does video translation actually take?
+How long does video translation actually take?

-A: A 10-minute video translates in 5-15 minutes depending on the tool and language.
+A 10-minute video translates in 5-15 minutes depending on the tool and language.
 Full processing (transcription, translation, dubbing, lip-sync) takes 15-45 minutes.
 You could translate a monthly batch of videos during lunch break.

 AI video translation lets you reach 8 times more viewers at a fraction of traditional costs.
 DeepReel, Rask AI, HeyGen, and others have made it accessible to creators with budgets of any size.